Shiawassee River: Shiawassee River Heritage Water Trail

-The Shiawassee River Heritage Water Trail complete with mileage markers and kiosks is open for kayakers and canoeists.
+The Shiawassee River Heritage Water Trail, complete with mileage markers and kiosks, is open for kayakers and canoeists.

 Water Works Park at 690 Broad Street in Holly, Michigan (42°47.172′N 83°37.565′W, GPS data: 17T E 285205 N 4740417) is the launch site for the beginning of the trail.
-Strom Park in (42°47.172′N 83°37.565′W) in Fenton is the take-out point after 7 mi of paddling.
-Although this is the official length of the Shiawassee River Heritage Water Trail as it was originally conceived, Headwaters Trails and the communities along the river, Linden, Argentine Township, Holly and Fenton, have extended the trail and the ability to paddle the river all the way to Byron and are working to create new canoe launches and parks along the river.
+Strom Park (42°47.172′N 83°37.565′W) in Fenton is the take-out point after 7 mi of paddling.
+Although this is the official length of the Shiawassee River Heritage Water Trail as it was originally conceived, Headwaters Trails and the communities along the river (Linden, Argentine Township, Holly and Fenton) have extended the trail and the ability to paddle the river all the way to Byron and are working to create new canoe launches and parks along the river.